mgmartel/WP-Tiles/readme.txt

 5. Excerpt of the options section

 == Changelog ==

+= 0.2.1 =
+* Tiles can now be inserted with a greater offset from the top

 = 0.2 =
 * Fix resize bug - now rest of content is displaced properly